hopsoft/turbo_boost-streams/README.md

 ## Why boosted Streams?

-Turbo Streams [intentionally restrict](https://turbo.hotwired.dev/handbook/streams#but-what-about-running-javascript%3F) official actions to CRUD related activity.
+Turbo Streams [intentionally restrict](https://turbo.hotwired.dev/handbook/streams#but-what-about-running-javascript%3F) official actions to CRUD-related activity.
 These [official actions](https://turbo.hotwired.dev/reference/streams#the-seven-actions) work well for a considerable number of use cases.
 *We recommend that you push Turbo Streams as far as possible before reaching for __boosted streams__.*